eitanbentora/NLP-Project-Hit-Machine/README.md

 1. Used the Spotify [artists.csv](https://www.e-chords.com/chords/ "artists.csv") file containing information about 1,104,349 artists including a popularity metric and artist's genres
 2. Used the names in the Spotify dataset to find all the artists' songs on the website e-chords
-3. Downloaded all the artist' songs and chords that were available on e-chords
+3. Downloaded all the artists' songs and chords that were available on e-chords
 4. The song's chords lyrics and tabs were all raw text for example:
 <pre>
 Capo on 3rd fret<br>\t  \t\t <br>